- Experience the history and culture of San Jose

 Welcome to Costa Rica!
 After arriving at Juan Santamaría International Airport, in the capital of San José, you'll transfer 2.5-hours north by car to the town of La Fortuna, best known as the base for embarking into Arenal Volcano National Park.
 You won't miss the namesake monolith—Arenal juts out above the San Carlos Plains like an arrowhead.
 After checking into your hotel, you'll have the rest of the day to explore on your own.

 Upon returning to town, be sure to take advantage of the dining scene.
 Because La Fortuna is such a tourism hub, eateries are popping up all the time.
 These run the gamut from pizzerias and steakhouses to Mexican, Mediterranean, and local Costa Rican fare.
-You won't be lacking for dinner options.
+Check out our list of the top places to eat in La Fortuna.

 Day 2: Arenal Sky Trek and Zip-line Tour